 It's loaded with useful, modern features, like Bluetooth multi-device pairing, over 15 hours of battery life, and a remappable button that can be set to access your Spotify playlists instantly.
 There's even an AUX input for old-school connectivity.
 That said, users who like to control their speakers with their voice will want to look at something like the Bose Home Speaker 500, as the SoundLink Max doesn't feature any voice assistant capabilities.
 The stylish Home Speaker 500 comes with built-in support for Alexa and Google Assistant for hands-free control, and the LED screen in the front of the speaker lets you keep track of the song you're listening to.
 That said, it's not battery-powered, which limits its use to inside the house.
 It also doesn't have a sound profile that's as balanced as its portable cousin, the SoundLink Max.

-This speaker uses Bose's PositionIQ technology to automatically adjust its output based on its orientation, meaning you can use it standing up horizontally or lying down on its back, depending on your needs.
+The Flex (2nd Gen) uses Bose's PositionIQ technology to automatically adjust its output based on its orientation, meaning you can use it standing up horizontally or lying down on its back, depending on your needs.
 With a clear and accurate reproduction of voices and other lead instruments, it's a solid choice for many music genres, podcasts, and audiobooks.
 Its companion app comes with a simple 3-band EQ so you can customize the sound to your tastes.
-Since it doesn't have a 360-degree design, its soundstage isn't as good as the Bose SoundLink Revolve II, and it also automatically downmixes your audio to mono.
-Still, it's a great budget-friendly choice if you want something to take outdoors.
+And unlike the SoundLink Plus, the Flex (2nd Gen) has a built-in mic, so it works with your phone's voice assistant, which can be useful if you like to listen to podcasts while cooking.

 While it's on the larger side of Bluetooth speakers, you can place it either horizontally or vertically, depending on your needs.
 The AutoEQ feature automatically compensates for the best possible sound regardless of how you situate the speaker, which is handy.
 You can connect a separate subwoofer to the device to bring out more thump and rumble in the bass range.
 Plus, the LiveStream tool is on hand to send audio from the speaker to the computer, which is great for hosting a live stream or recording your music for later.